 No one had him on the radar going into the finals.
 Even his rivals!

 Speaking after the 100-meter sprint, bronze medalist Andre de Grasse said, “It’s crazy when everyone runs so fast – 9.80 from the Italian guy, I didn’t expect that.
 I thought my main competition would have been the Americans, but he definitely came to play.”

-Don’t ever underestimate your competition; your fiercest competitor could also be the one that you simply don’t even know exists.
+Never underestimate your competition; your fiercest competitor could be the one whose existence you simply don’t know of.
 Whether the competitive waters are calm or you’re currently sitting atop your industry, do not forget that your competitors are lurking.
 So how do you actually get started with competitor research so as to get ahead of your competition?
 Here at Reactionpower, we conduct the best-in-class competitor research and analysis to position you as the number one voice of authority in your industry.
 We want to know your competitor’s inside and out to make sure you stay ahead of your game as a business leader.

 2. Embed wellbeing at the heart of your workplace culture